Congratulations, You are the winning bidder for your favourite artwork in our auction!

 You are welcome to collect your purchases from us here in Munich.
 If you have not yet transferred the invoice amount, you can pay in cash (for amounts up to € 10,000) or with EC card and PIN (not with signature) when you collect in person in Munich.

-Please arrange an appointment via telephone beforehand so that we can have your artworks ready for you when you arrive to avoid waiting times.
+Please make an appointment via telephone at least 24 hours before collection, if possible, so that we can have your artworks ready for you when you arrive to avoid waiting times.

 Upon request, we can also arrange for you to collect your purchases from one of our branches in Hamburg or Düsseldorf.
 Unfortunately, it is not possible to pay your invoice in Hamburg or Düsseldorf.
 Please contact us if you would like to collect your purchases in one of our branches.